 Just be careful not to burn any bridges in the process.
 Your current income is a lot more than you’d get if you pressed the wrong button and got yourself fired.

 I’m not suggesting that any of the above changes are easy.
 They aren’t.
 They shouldn’t be.
 Just keep an open mind and seriously consider them.

 These actions can save or earn you thousands of dollars a year that you can use toward your debt pay off plan.
 Once your debt is gone, it can kick start your savings and retirement, too.

 Don’t simply dismiss these ideas without giving them serious thought.
 The biggest changes offer the biggest rewards.

 Once you’ve mastered this step, there’s just one more step to go.
-That step takes place after you paid off your debt, which we’ll cover next week.
+That step takes place after you paid off your debt.
+Read about it here.

 Did you make any huge changes in your life in order to pay off your debt faster?
 We certainly did and it helped us pay our debt off faster than we could have ever imagined.
 Let us know what big changes you made in the comments below.